toviszsolt/css-material-colors/README.md

 # css-material-colors
 CSS Material Design Background and Foreground colors
+Test it on CodePen: http://codepen.io/badboy/pen/BKPQWr/

 # 1. Download CSS file, it's easy
 Simply download the `material-colors.css` and link to your next HTML project.